 - Write your work number on your check, not your home number

-- Memorize your PIN (do not carry them with you)
+- Memorize your PIN

 - Deposit mail in a USPS mailbox

 - Don't respond to emails requesting personal information.
 No legitimate company (or credit union) will send you an e-mail asking you to verify or send personal information in reply

 - Do not download files or click on links sent by people you don't know

 - Use a secure browser with a firewall

 - Do not store financial information on your laptop

 - Before you dispose of a computer, delete personal information

 - Guard your Social Security Number